 But for us, the bigger risk was a dream not lived.
 We found ourselves leaving the path we had tread with our friends and colleagues – from anatomy class in medical school, to the trenches of ICU nights in residency, to the many asks of attending life.
 Instead, we found ourselves walking alone, without clear guideposts.

 In walking this path, we struggled to find a “How To” guide to practicing medicine abroad.
 So one day in April 2020, urged on by fellow members of our community, Hippocratic Adventures was born, a resources we wish we had had and a community with whom we could share our own Hippocratic Adventure.
-We hope Hippocratic Adventures empowers you with the information, opportunities, and support you need to make your transition abroad just a bit easier and a little less lonely.

 Dr. Ashwini Bapat is a palliative care physician, Founder and CEO of EpioneMD, which provides virtual advanced care planning and serious illness coaching to individuals and telepalliative care consultation to healthcare organizations.
 She resides in Portugal.